jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 ### Tree-Based Model: XGBoost Regressor

 A tree-based model, as opposed to a linear model, uses a decision tree as its base strategy.
 The XGBoost regressor is an ensemble model which boosts the correct decisions of each previous estimator to optimize its final decision.

+When I fit the XGBoost regressor to the data, my accuracy increases slightly:

+>r2 score = 0.15548775785353622

+15% accuracy is certainly an improvement from 5%, but it's still not great.

+### Tree-based Regression: Random Forest

+Finally, I'll fit a standard random forest regressor from Sklearn.
+This model does not use boosting, but rather a regular decision tree ensemble method known as bagging (aggrigating.)

+When I fit this model to the data, my accuracy looks like this:

+>r2 score =